EU adds head of Russian Orthodox church to oil sanctions

 He also called for "spiritual purification of Ukraine" and called Russian aggression "a religious cleansing operation" — in times when Russian forces have been accused of committing genocide by US president Joe Biden, among others.

-And the Patriarch of Moscow and all Russia will now be listed among Russian rapists and torturers when EU foreign ministers agree the new measures next Monday.
+The Patriarch of Moscow and all Russia will now be listed among Russian rapists and torturers when EU foreign ministers agree the new measures next Monday.

 The words "rape" and "torture" featured 46 times each in the new EU list of 58 mostly Russian military commanders to face upcoming visa bans and asset freezes.